 3. Are recommendations based on each employee’s self-reported predicted medical usage?

-Decision support is only useful if employees trust it.
+Decision support is only useful if consumers trust it.
 Otherwise, they’ll dismiss the recommendation and just stick with their same plan—and you’ll have wasted money on a platform that might look nice but doesn’t get you results.
-That’s why it’s important to pick a platform that provides personalized recommendations that employees trust.
+That’s why it’s important to pick a platform that provides personalized recommendations that people trust.

-Look for platforms that have employees walk through a series of questions about their specific medical usage, instead of giving employees a generalized recommendation based on the healthcare usage of similar people.
-Employees are more likely to trust recommendations that they know are about them, not people like them.
+Look for platforms that have consumers walk through a series of questions about their specific medical usage, instead of giving them a generalized recommendation based on the healthcare usage of similar people.
+Individuals are more likely to trust recommendations that they know are about them, not people like them.

 4. Is education provided at every step, especially around HSAs?